Skip to Content

 2. Click Create Scan Profile.

-4. Detectify parses and validates the spec.
-If there are parsing errors, you will see a summary of issues to address.
+5. Detectify parses the definition.
+If there are parsing errors, you will see a summary of issues.
+See Troubleshooting for common parsing issues.

 If your API requires authentication, configure it so the scanner can access protected endpoints.
-Detectify supports OAuth 2.0, Basic Auth, and API key authentication.
 See Configuration for setup details.

 Without valid authentication, the scanner can only test unauthenticated endpoints and will miss vulnerabilities in protected areas of your API.